-The lecture started by outlining the administrative stuff about the course syllabus, staff, textbook, topics, and schedule.
+The lecture started by outlining the administrative stuff about the course web page (http://lass.cs.umass.edu/~shenoy/courses/677), course syllabus, course mail, staff, textbook, piazza, topics, and schedule.
 The instructor recommended "Distributed Systems, 3rd ed" by Tannenbaum and Van Steen as the textbook.
 However, some older material from the 2nd version of this book will also be used, so it's recommended to get them both.

 The instructor also introduced the grading scheme, course mailing list, and other resources.
-It's worth noting that programming assignments (in Python, can be done in groups) and exams (1 mid-term and 1 final exam) contribute heavily towards the final grade.
+It's worth noting that programming assignments and exams (1 mid-term and 1 final exam) contribute heavily towards the final grade.
 This course assumes undergraduate background in operating systems.
 No laptop/device use is allowed during the class.